Germany

 • Flexibility

-These are good reasons for #LAPP as a dual partner
+These are great reasons to choose #LAPP as a dual partner

-• Assignment abroad [prerequisite: average grade of at least 2.4 (DHBW)].
+• Assignment abroad [prerequisites including average grade of at least 2.4 (DHBW/)]

-• Modern company restaurant with seasonal & regional offers, incl. breakfast service
+• Modern company restaurant with seasonal and regional offerings, including breakfast service

 • Flexible working hours

-• Voluntary social benefits and allowances (meal allowance/travel expenses)
+• Voluntary social benefits and allowances (food allowance/travel costs)

 • Holiday and Christmas bonus

-• Payment of participation fees for DHBW pre-course in mathematics
+• Assumption of attendance fees for DHBW preliminary course 'Mathematics'

-• Payment of fees/contributions at the DHBW (administration costs/student union contribution, lecture notes)
+• Assumption of fees at the DHBW (administration fee, student workshop fee, lecture note allowance)

-• Assumption of costs for books/teaching materials (compulsory reading at DHBW)
+• Assumption of the cost of books/learning materials (required reading at DHBW)

-• Bonus with successful (very good - good) completion of the dual study programme
+• Award for successful (very good – good) completion of the dual studies

-The dual study programme at the Knowledge Foundation in cooperation with Reutlingen University, Faculty of Technology, combines academic studies and practical experience in a company (= dual partner).
+The dual study programme at the Baden-Württemberg Cooperative State University (DHBW), based in Stuttgart, combines academic studies at a university with practical experience in a company (= dual partner).

-Each academic year is divided into theoretical phases at the Knowledge Foundation @ Reutlingen University (KFRU) in Kornwestheim and practical phases at LAPP.
-Due to the variety, students benefit not only from the transfer of theoretical knowledge, but also from direct application in practice (= practice-integrated studies).
+Each academic year is divided into theoretical phases at the Cooperative State University, Faculty of Engineering, and practical phases at LAPP.
+This variety means that students benefit not only from the theoretical knowledge they learn, but also from its direct application in practice (= practice-integrated study).

-The programme lasts three years and concludes with the internationally recognised academic degree 'Bachelor of Science (B.Sc.)'.
-Performance assessment in the Bachelor's programme at the KFRU is carried out according to the European Credit Transfer System (ECTS).
+The course lasts three years and completion results in the internationally recognised academic degree 'Bachelor of Science (B.Sc.)'.
+The performance assessment within the DHBW Bachelor’s degree programme is carried out in accordance with the European Credit Transfer System (ECTS).

 What makes you stand out

-• Very good to good German and English language skills
+• Very good to good knowledge of German and English

 • Abstract-logical thinking (analytical/solution-oriented)